How frauxmage achieved the “impossible”

 A rind started growing.
-“I kept sending pictures to my dad, and he thought I was Photoshopping it,” she says.
+“I was super excited.
+I kept sending pictures to my dad, and he thought I was Photoshopping it,” she says.
 Ten days later she brought the “frauxmage” to her students for a tasting.
+She recalls her first review.
 “They were amazed.
-I was really excited.
-People started buying my cheese right there and then.
-It really boosted my confidence to keep innovating.”
+It really boosted my confidence to keep innovating.
+People wanted to buy my cheese right there and then.”

 The process hasn’t changed much since that first Botanic Cam wowed her students.
 When The Frauxmagerie moved to its first larger facility, MC had a frustrating period trying to recreate those perfect conditions in her naturally unique 300 square-foot “cheese cave”.
 But she kept at it, and through trial, error, and careful monitoring, found the solution.
 “We figured it out.
 We have it down pat for sure.”